This topic describes the syntax and examples of creating, searching, and dropping HNSW indexes in OceanBase Database.

 Search

-Search with the HNSW series index is approximate nearest neighbor (ANN) search; it does not guarantee exact results.
-Accuracy is measured by recall.
-For example, if a query asks for 10 nearest neighbors and 9 of the returned rows are correct, recall is 90%.
+The search in the HNSW series index is an approximate nearest neighbor (ANN) search, and it does not guarantee 100% accuracy in the results.
+The accuracy is measured by the recall rate.
+For example, if 10 nearest neighbors are queried and 9 correct results are consistently returned, the recall rate is 90%.

 SELECT ...
 FROM table_name